 With those accessories on though, the run time will drop to about 25 minutes.

 On the maximum power mode, the V8 will run for only a laughable 7 minutes.
+So if you’re cleaning a big mess, expect to charge often.

 The good news though is that we rarely had to make use of this power mode in our tests as the V8 is a powerful cleaner even on the lowest power setting.